Category:134 Engineering Professional Services

 Master Agreement Execution Process

-Outlined below is the process of executing the Master Agreement for Hourly Rate Contracts.
+Outlined below is the process of executing the Master Agreement for On-Call Contracts.

 - 1. The RFQ is posted to the web and electronic notification is sent to interested parties listed on the Design Consultant distribution list.